bullet-train-co/showcase/README.md

     assert_button class: ["text-xs"]
   end

-  test "someone non-Showcase test" do
+  test "some non-Showcase test" do
     # You can still use the regular Rails `test` method too.
   end
 end